Hypothyroidism And Hair Loss

 -

-- Since it is renal excreated- longer perior for patients with impaired renal function
+- Since it is renally excreted, a longer period is needed for patients with impaired renal function.

 -